ajeesh148/docker_assignments/README.md

 If you’re using MacOS or Linux, you don’t need these and can directly install the terraform and ansible binaries in the laptop.
 >
-- docker-examples - This branch will have examples on the docker basics
-- docker-build - This branch will have examples on the docker build
-- docker-compose - This branch will have examples on the docker compose